2024–25 Czech First League: Format

 From the start of the 2024–25 season, the league became known as the "Chance Liga" after its new main sponsor, Chance betting office.
-The general season format is unchanged from last season, the 16 clubs play each other home and away, until the league is split up in championship, play-off and relegation groups.
-The lowest-ranked team will be relegated directly to the second league, and the two teams positioned 14th and 15th will play a play-out with two teams from the second league positioned 2nd and 3rd in a home and away format.
-The change is the cancellation of the Conference League play-off final between the teams finishing 5th and the team winning the play-off group.
-The winner of the middle group (i.e. the team placed 7th) will only receive a financial bonus.
+The general season format was unchanged from the last season; the 16 clubs played each other home and away, until the league was split up in championship, play-off and relegation groups.
+The lowest-ranked team were relegated directly to the second league, and the two teams positioned 14th and 15th played a play-out with two teams from the second league positioned 2nd and 3rd in a home and away format.
+The change was the cancellation of the Conference League play-off final between the team finishing 5th and the team winning the play-off group.
+The winner of the middle group (i.e. the team placed 7th) only received a financial bonus.

 This is the seventh season to use VAR, featuring it in all matches played.
 The VAR central workplace in the Michle district of Prague was used for the first time.
 VAR had offside line technology available for the first time.

 In the 2024–25 season, three new rules were introduced.
 The first is the ability for teams to use a sixth substitution if there is a head injury or concussion.
 Secondly, the punishment for a player in a situation where that player spoils a clear scoring opportunity with his hand was changed, and only a yellow card was awarded instead of a red card.
 Finally, the assessment of premature running of players into the penalty area during a penalty also changed.

 Other changes concern the dates of matches, which is partly due to the new format of the European competitions.
 The spring part started a week earlier than in previous years (on 1 February) and the exact dates of the matches were determined further in advance than three weeks, as has been the case so far.